The French school system can seem complicated: the words associated with it sound technical and can be daunting to anyone who isn’t French

 Here are the words you need to know if you have a kid in 'Ecole élémentaire':

 The first day of primary school is called the 'rentrée' and it's a big deal.
 Your kids will be proudly wearing their first school bag (cartable) filled with all the items on the school list: the 'trousse' (pencil case), jotters (cahiers) and everything else they need for school (l'école).
-Kids go to primary school for 5 years: year 1 is called CP (short for 'cours préparatoire'), year 2 is CE1 (short for 'cours élémentaire'), year 3 is CE2, year 4 is CM1 (short for 'cours moyen') and year 5 is CM2.
+Kids go to primary school for 5 years: The first year is called CP (year 1 in UK) (short for 'cours préparatoire'), then the second year is CE1 (short for 'cours élémentaire'), third year is CE2, 4th is CM1 (short for 'cours moyen') and the 5th year (year 6 in UK and 5th grade in the US) is CM2.
 If you were used to getting involved in your children's school abroad, you may be surprised by how little daily interaction you have with your kid's French school.
 On a normal day, children are dropped off outside the school where the headteacher (directrice for a woman or directeur for a man) usually stands each morning, in case you need to talk to him or her.
 A good way of knowing what's going on inside the school is to become a member of the parent-teacher's association (a 'parent d'élève).

 There are lots of other words you'll often hear from your child' primary school, such as: